sanity-io/demo-ecommerce/README.md

 ## About the storefront

 AKVA is our customized [Hydrogen][hydrogen-github] starter that presents a real-world example of how Sanity and Structured Content can elevate your custom Shopify storefronts.
-This is an enhanced version demonstrating some additional features, such as enhanced structured content for products, and the addition of a "guide" content type.
+This is an enhanced version demonstrating some additional features such as enhanced structured content for products and the addition of a "guide" content type, all of which lead to richer PDPs (Product Display Pages).
+These additions include:

+- A material document type to tell a story about the materials a product is made up of.
+A product can be composed of multiple materials.
+The PDP is updated to display this information as well as cross-sell other products made of the same material.
+- A people document type allows details to be added for makers of the products.
+Again, this content is displayed on the PDP with a short biography and link through to the catalogue of the artists work.
+- The guide document type is an example of how content and sales strategies can work together through structured content.
+If a guide references a product, then any hotspotted images are pulled onto any relevant PDPs in order to show products in context.

-It features an embedded version of our pre-configured Studio and [Sanity Connect for Shopify][sanity-connect], which syncs products and collections from your Shopify storefront to your Sanity dataset.
+This demo also features an embedded version of our pre-configured Studio and [Sanity Connect for Shopify][sanity-connect], which syncs products and collections from your Shopify storefront to your Sanity dataset.

 This starter showcases a few patterns you can adopt when creating your own custom storefronts.
 Use Sanity and Hydrogen to delight customers with rich, shoppable editorial experiences that best tell your story.

 ## About the Studio

 This studio is based on our [Shopify Studio][standard-studio] template, which has a [number of features][standard-studio-features].
-In addition to this, we've modelled some additional content for products, such as materials and creators, and added a guide document type.
+In addition to this, we've modelled some additional content as detailed above.

 # Storefront Features